Covid's Delta Variant: What We Know

 Published

 The variant is gaining traction worldwide.
-But vaccines are driving down coronavirus case numbers in the U.S., and it’s unclear whether Delta will reverse that trend.Full Article
+But vaccines are driving down coronavirus case numbers in the U.S., and it’s unclear whether...Full Article

 Published

 The variant is gaining traction worldwide.
-But vaccines are driving down coronavirus case numbers in the U.S., and it’s unclear whether Delta will reverse that trend.Full Article
+But vaccines are driving down coronavirus case numbers in the U.S., and it’s unclear whether...Full Article

 There have been 175 cases of the variant in Massachusetts.
 WBZ-TV's Louisa Moller reports.